home-assistant-HomeWhiz/home-assistant-HomeWhiz/linux_dev.md

 This is a quick tutorial on how to setup your development environnement from scratch on any Debian based Linux distro and get started quickly.
 While this is based on VSCode, you can apply these steps to any other IDE.
-This tutorial assumes you already have python3 and python3-dev installed on your machine

 ## Outline
 1. Create a folder for you to work in